Coin Values Moving with Precious Metals: Up-Dated 5/29/2023: Gold $1945 | Silver $23.25

 Discover the value of all your old half dollars.
 From the very first Bust half dollars to Seated Liberty to Barber halves.
 Continue to the Walking Liberty and Franklin Half dollars.
 Compare your coins to the "Grading Images" and find their accurate value on the charts.

-★ Coin Values Discovery... finds Franklin Half Dollar Value and...
+★ Coin Values Discovery finds Franklin Half Dollar Value and...

 All old US coin values.
 It is an excellent index with images and text links to all coin series, from Cents to Gold.
-Value charts, grading images and descriptions uncover how much your box of old coins is worth.
+Value charts, grading images and a step by step procedure uncovers how much your box of old coins is worth.

 Print the Coin Values Worksheet to list your Franklin half dollars and record their values.
 Should you decide to sell... use the worksheet as an invoice and packing slip when sending coins through the mail to dealers.
 It indicates you have done your coin values homework.